thomfre/OSCP-Exam-Report-Template/README.md

 ## Usage

-1. Start with making a fork of this repository (or just copy the entire thing if you like).
-Make sure to make it private.
+1. Start by making a [new private repository from this template](https://github.com/thomfre/OSCP-Exam-Report-Template/generate). **Make sure you make it private**
 2. Edit **generate-package.sh** and add your OS-ID to `OSID=""`.
 3. Run **install-tools.sh** to install necessary tools and libraries (tested on ParrotOS), edit first if you don't want to install all of LaTeX.
 4. Edit the report.mdpp files and add your own information.